davidindub/plant-cafe/README.md

   - All pages feature the same responsive navigation bar with links to the homepage, Food Menu, Location & Contact Form, and Events page.
 This allows the user to easily navigate the site.

   - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.

   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The landing page image__

-  - The landing page features a large eye catching photograph with text overlayed, on smaller displays such as a phone it includes a button which when clicked scrolls the page down to the most important information the users might be looking for,
+  - The landing page features a large eye catching photograph with text overlayed, on smaller displays such as a phone it includes a button which when clicked scrolls the page down to the most important information the users might be looking for.
+  The text adapts so that the image does not get obscured different screens sizes.

 - __Cards on Landing Page__